Below are the introductions of the research groups that operate partly or wholly at the research programme in alphabetical order.

 The central research theme in ECRU is the development and application of empirical, geospatial, computational and modeling tools to detect global environmental changes and to analyse their ecological and societal impacts.
 We mostly work on the arctic environment that is undergoing rapid change...

 EPRG studies the socio-cognitive aspects of environmental policies and sustainable technologies.
 Since 2008, several research projects have built up the group’s competence in environmental risk governance, knowledge integration in environmental and technology issues, and sustainability indicators and scenarios.

-Urban green infrastructure, including green roofs and walls provide many ecosystem services in built areas.
-Interdisciplinary research is needed in order to understand the functioning of such man-made constructed ecosystems.
+Interdisciplinary research in man-made urban green infrastructure, including green roofs and walls providing many ecosystem services in built areas.

 Nature-Based Solutions Research Group concentrates to solve globally significant environmental problems.
 Research objects range from micro-organisms to ecosystems and to people prone to man-made environmental changes.

 Our interest in SUS is to detect, define, and address externalities associated with urban living and environments, focusing on ultimately improving human and planetary wellbeing.
 This requires systemic understanding on urban areas.

 In our research group, we are interested in how plant and decomposer communities interact in terrestrial ecosystems, how herbivore communities can manipulate this interaction and how these interactions together control the functioning and climatic responses of terrestrial ecosystems.

 The Urban Ecology Research Group focuses on multidisciplinary research in the urban setting.
 To enhance sustainable urban development we communicate our research findings to planners, managers and decision makers.
 We are involved in HELSUS and the Urban Academy platform.